PathwayCommons/cytoscape-sbgn-stylesheet/documentation/sbgnviz-data-field-exploration.md

-# SBGNViz Data Field Exploration
+# SBGNRenderer Data Field Exploration

-The purpose of this document is to provide lower level details about how sbgnviz works, and how it interacts with cytoscape.js.
+The purpose of this document is to provide lower level details about how SBGN Renderer works, and how it interacts with cytoscape.js.
-The subject of study will be the data contained in sbgn graph json, and how it is consumed by sbgnviz.
+The subject of study will be the data contained in sbgn graph json, and how it is consumed by SBGN Renderer.

 ## SBGN Graph JSON